radirobi97/Android/Projects/BestHotels/README.md

 ![screenshots](screenshots/allinone.png)

 ## Description
 Purpose of this application is to find hotels all around the world.
-It's has been built with **latest-trending tools.**
+It's been built with **latest-trending tools.**

 ## Download
 - Download APK from [here](https://drive.google.com/file/d/1UoqekdPPZDa4DXuf-KNF02wzoAROH6b3/view?usp=sharing)